microsoft/hack-together/README.md

 * **[March 1st - Watch On Demand 🎥](https://aka.ms/hack-together/session01):** Kickoff Hack Together: Microsoft Graph and .NET!
 What can you do with Microsoft Graph .NET SDK?

-* **[March 2nd - Join Live 📺](https://aka.ms/hack-together/session02):** Microsoft Graph Product Managers will show you how to get started with Microsoft Graph .NET SDK!
+* **[March 2nd - Watch On Demand 🎥](https://aka.ms/hack-together/session02):** Microsoft Graph Product Managers will show you how to get started with Microsoft Graph .NET SDK!

 * **[March 8th - Join Live 📺](https://aka.ms/hack-together/session03):** Microsoft Graph Product team and .NET Advocates join the Ask the Experts session to answer your questions.
 Get to know them!